 It used to be every two years.
-It was changed recently (in 2018) to every 5 years: Visiting the bl$%£y French Médecin de Travail.
+It was changed in 2018 to every 5 years: employees forced into visiting the bl$%£y French Médecin de Travail.

 Obligatory Doctor visits in France